ietf-wg-add/draft-ietf-add-requirements/interim-jan-2021/resolver-behavior-self-description.md

 ## Defining per-namespace optimization
 * Express namespaces for which this resolver provides preferable resolutions
 * Ex 1: ISP routes public content requests to network caches
-* Ex 2: Cellular provider charges less for content from specific servers
-* Ex 3: Public resolver designated to serve a namespace to limit parties privy to resolution
+* Ex 2: Public resolver designated to serve a namespace to limit parties privy to resolution

-## Defining answer modification behavior
+## Defining resolver identity
-* Express how query answers are modified by the resolver (but not necessarily _why_)
+* Express information consumable by humans describing the resolver's identity
-* Ex 1: Will not resolve names breaching resolver policy
+* Ex 1: Provide human-legible documentation
-    * May or may not define applicable namespaces
-* Ex 2: Will drop specific record types
-    * Helps client distinguish errors from by-design failures
+    * Most likely a web page link to explain server identity, terms of use, etc.
+	* Not used for decision making by any protocol peer; communicated to clients for display to users

 ## Defining protocol support
 * Express what optional DNS-related functionality is supported